-If you’ve been considering snapping up a batch of Plymouth Rock chickens, you’re going to need our authoritative guide to walk you through just how these birds will impact you and your homestead.
+If you’ve been considering snapping up a Plymouth Rock chicken, you’re going to need our authoritative guide to walk you through just how these birds will impact you and your homestead.

 In addition to the breeder, the breeding itself is anything but certain, with their ancestry proving difficult to trace conclusively.
-Some of the various breeds that have been linked to their pedigree include:
+Some of the various breeds that have been linked to their pedigree include (1):

 From there the breed was off to the races, being officially accepted into the American Poultry Association’s Standard of Excellence just five short years later.

-They were an early player in the creation of broiler breeds, and continued their reign as one of the supreme options for raising chickens into the mid-20th century.
-They were so commonplace and useful that they earned the the nickname, “The Hereford of the poultry world.”
+They were an early player in the creation of broiler breeds and continued their reign as one of the supreme options for raising chickens into the mid-20th century.
+They were so commonplace and useful that they earned the nickname, “The Hereford of the poultry world”(4).